brandonhorst/cstud/README.md

 * `list` - list all available classes in the namespace
 * `upload` - upload all files specified in `COMMAND_ARGUMENTS` to the Caché server
 * `download` - download all classes specificed in `COMMAND_ARGUMENTS` from the Caché server, and output to stdout
 * `edit` - download all classes specificed in `COMMAND_ARGUMENTS` from the Caché server, and open up the editor specified by the EDITOR environment variable.
 After the editor closes, upload that result to the server and compile.
-This has been tested with EDITOR=subl (for Sublime Text) and EDITOR=mate (for TextMate) and works well.
+This has been tested with EDITOR=subl (for Sublime Text) and EDITOR=mate (for TextMate) and works well
+* `import` - import all files specified in COMMAND_ARGUMENTS using $system.OBJ.Load()
+* `export` - export all classes/routines/globals specificed in `COMMAND_ARGUMENTS` from the Caché server, via $system.OBJ.Export().
+You must specify a filetype (.CLS, .MAC, .GBL, etc.)
+    * use `-o` to specify an output file.
+If not specified, export to STDOUT.
 * `execute` - Execute arbitrary COS code, either from a file or passed into STDIN.
 For ease of use, I would recommend adding the following code to your .bash_profile:
     * `function cx { (echo "$1" | cstud execute -) }`
     * Then you can run it like `cx 'write $job'`
+* `loadWSDL` - Load a WSDL from a URL, and generate Cache classes.
+Due to Cache system limitations, this must be specified as URLs, not as local files.
+    * This limitation could be kludged around by generating a temporary CSP Page, and then referencing localhost.
+I'd rather not do that if possible.

 ###Notes